 - In several of the YouTube clips of the show, Dragon's singing voice is fairly high and jazzy.

-- Welcoming Song: "Welcome to Duloc/What's Up, Duloc?"
+- Welcoming Song: "Welcome to Duloc/What's Up, Duloc?", the former song being ripped straight from the original film.

 - What Measure Is a Non-Human?: